jakemath/divop.io/README.md

 # divop.io

+Have you ever needed to divide million-digit integers, but didn't have the time nor the paper required to do it?
+Well, you're in luck!

-Fast REST/WebSocket API suite built on the Python FastAPI framework for computing divisibility on arbitrarily large numbers.
+divop.io is a fast REST/WebSocket API suite built on the Python FastAPI framework for computing divisibility on arbitrarily large numbers.

 Uses a C++ implementation of the general divisiblity criteria with capacity to compute on ridiculously large numbers containing 1M+ digits.